Learn About Our Walk-In Process

 Brain damage caused by alcohol should be a serious concern for anyone who drinks — casual and heavy drinkers alike.
 The brain is easily affected by alcohol, and alcohol can have many different impacts on the brain.
 As the National Institute on Alcohol Abuse and Alcoholism (NIAAA) notes, brain impairment is noticeable after one or two drinks, although those effects are typically short-term.

-Risk Factors for Alcohol and Brain Damage
+Risk Factors for Developing Alcohol and Brain Damage

 How Does Alcohol Cause Brain Damage?